 - meet current academic standards based on calculation of an admission average

-Any attempted or completed post-secondary studies will be taken into consideration.
-Students who have completed community college or university level study are typically considered as Transfer Students.
+Your complete academic record including attempted or previously completed post-secondary studies will be taken into consideration.
+Students who have completed community college or university level study are typically considered Transfer Students.

-Note: In most cases three 4U/4M credits (or equivalent) are required.
+Note: For the majority of programs, three 4U/4M credits (or equivalent) are required.
 Please contact Admission Services for more details.

-Please also consult the instructions on the Mature Student Application Forms page before submitting your applications.
+Please also consult the instructions on the Mature Student Application Forms page before submitting your application.

 For more information regarding Mature Student Admission, please consult Undergraduate Calendar - Admission Information, Section 3.